rfdolan/the-number-guesser/README.txt

 You may then guess and it will tell you once you are right an how many guesses it took.

 NUMBER_SOLVER
-This program solves the number guesser in the minimum number of moves to garuantee a hit.
+This program solves the number guesser in the minimum number of moves to guarantee a hit.
 It uses a binary search to do so (although it might be off by 1 actually I don't know).